joelek/atlas/readme.md

 # @joelek/atlas

-Embedded relational database for NodeJS written completely in TypeScript.
+Embedded database for NodeJS with automatic schema migration and type-inferrence written completely in TypeScript.

-CAUTION: This software is experimental and under heavy development.
-Breaking changes and force pushes to master may occur until the first release has been made.

 ```ts
 import * as atlas from "@joelek/atlas";